-Prescription Omeprazole is available as a delayed-release capsule or packets of delayed-release granules which are mixed with liquid to be taken orally or administered through a feeding tube.
+Prescription Omeprazole is available as a delayed-release capsule or in packets of delayed-release granules.
+The granules can be mixed in liquid and taken orally or through a feeding tube.
 The nonprescription (over-the-counter) version of the drug is only available as a delayed-release oral tablet.

 Note: The term delayed-release means the medication is designed to delay release of a drug into the body, usually until it bypasses the stomach and enters the small intestine.
 This is to prevent the breakdown of the medication by stomach acids.
-It is important that you never split or crush delayed-released medications, as this can cause you to absorb the medication too quickly, resulting in potentially dangerous side effects
+It is therefore important that you never split or crush delayed-release medications, as this can cause you to absorb the medication too quickly, resulting in potentially dangerous side effects.

-You should always read the patient information leaflet before taking Omeprazole and you should read it again if you get a refill or new pack of Omeprazole, as the information is regularly updated.
-Reading the patient information leaflet will give you an up-to-date knowledge of how the medication should be used and any side effects you may experience.
+You should always read the patient information leaflet before taking Omeprazole, and you should read it again if you get a refill or new pack of Omeprazole, as the information is regularly updated.
+Reading the patient information leaflet will give you comprehensive information on how the medication should be used and describe potential side effects you may experience.

-For the nonprescription delayed-release tablets, these should be taken once a day in the morning, at least 1 hour before feeding, and the drug should be taken for 14 days in a row.
-If there is a need for additional treatments, another 14-day treatment may be repeated, but not more than once every 4 months.
+The nonprescription, delayed-release tablets should be taken once a day in the morning, at least 1 hour before food.
+A typical course lasts 14 days.
+If additional treatment is needed, another 14-day course may be repeated, but not more than once every 4 months.

 It is a good idea to take your Omeprazole at around the same time every day to help remember when to take it.

 Make sure you ask your pharmacist to explain anything you do not understand after reading the prescription label carefully.

 If you forget a dose of Omeprazole, take the missed dose as soon as you remember.
-However, if the time for your next dose is close, you should skip the missed dose and take the next dose at the normal time.
+However, if it is almost time for your next dose, skip the missed dose and take the next dose at your normally scheduled time.
 You should never double the dose to make up for the missed one.
 If you are unsure, you should speak to your doctor about this.